parrt/msds692/notes/sfpd.md

 $ tail +2 SFPD_Incidents_from_1_January_2003.csv > SFPD.csv
 ```

-In Python, that would be equivalent to `data[2:]`.
+In Python, that would be equivalent to `data[1:]` (it counts from 0 not 1 like `tail`).
 You can name that data file whatever you want but I will call it `SFPD.csv` for these exercises.

 ## Sniffing the data